i-qcc/state_utils/README.md

 # State Utils

-A collection of utilities for managing quantum state configurations and related operations.
+A collection of utilities for managing quam state configurations and related operations.

 ## Installation